 In his research, Markus focuses on several areas.
 First, he studies science-based organizations and science-based entrepreneurship.
 He has a particular interest in the interface between the world of academic science and industry, and special hybrid organizations that can bridge both worlds.
 Second, he is interested in social valuation, i.e. how individuals, firms and products are evaluated by others and how this process is affected by biases and pre-conceptions.
 Third, Markus studies entrepreneurship within corporations; for instance, he is currently working on why individuals within large organizations decide to found start-up companies.

-Markus welcomes PhD applications in the areas of organization theory, science organization & business, and university-industry relations.
-Click here for more information on his research.
+Markus welcomes PhD applications in the areas of organization theory, entrepreneurship, science organization & business, and university-industry relations.

-Markus has collaborated with organizations including GlaxoSmithKline, Syngenta, Shell, Rolls Royce and Imperial Innovations.
+Markus has collaborated with organizations including Frog (CapGemini), Reply Digital Services, GlaxoSmithKline, Syngenta, Shell, Rolls Royce and Imperial Innovations.
 He was previously head of innovation at start-up firm Greychip.
 Markus has a PhD in Sociology from Lancaster University, and joined Imperial in 2008.

 et al., 2023, Are public subsidies effective for university spinoffs?
 Evidence from SBIR awards in the University of California system, Research Policy, Vol:52, ISSN:0048-7333